Vince Dizon: Early life and education

-Dizon was born on August 18, 1974, in Quezon City but spent most of his childhood in Porac, Pampanga.
-His family roots also tracing to Capas, Tarlac, and Abra through his mother, Lanie Bringas-Dizon.
+Dizon was born on August 18, 1974, in Quezon City to Agustin Coronel Dizon and Melanie Borbon Bringas but spent most of his childhood in Porac, Pampanga.

 He attended Don Bosco Technical College for high school.
 From 1991 to 1996, he studied at De La Salle University (DLSU) where he earned a Bachelor of Arts degree in economics and a Bachelor of Science in Commerce degree in Management of Financial Institutions.
 While there, he was a representative, and in 1995, became the President of the Student Council of De La Salle University, running under the political party of Alyansang Tapat sa Lasallista.
 He was a consistent member of the Dean's Honors List and was awarded an Outstanding Thesis in Finance.

-From 1998 to 1999, while a recipient of the British Chevening Scholarship Award, Dizon went to the University of Reading for his masters.
+From 1998 to 1999, while a recipient of the British Chevening Scholarship Award, Dizon went to the University of Reading for his master's degree.
 He graduated in December 1999 with a Master of Science degree in Applied Developmental Studies.